-MISSION STATEMENT: The American Association of Yemeni Scientists and Professionals is a national organization that promotes innovation in advancing the educational success of Yemeni-Americans by fostering research, networking, mentoring, advocacy, academic support, community-based initiatives, and elimination of barriers to education.
+MISSION STATEMENT: The American Association of Yemeni Students and Professionals is a national organization that promotes innovation in advancing the educational success of Yemeni-Americans by fostering research, networking, mentoring, advocacy, academic support, community-based initiatives, and elimination of barriers to education.

 VISION STATEMENT: Our compelling vision is to build empowered, healthy, and resilient Yemeni-American